 Translation techniques are part and parcel of the translation process.
 For translation practitioners, it is helpful to understand what translation techniques are available to them and what they entail in terms of the decision-making process.
 They are a tool to handle problems and bring to light different ways of rendering target texts.
 Some techniques are tricky, however, as they entail selecting information for target readers based on the translator’s knowledge of the prospective readership of the translation.

-In this webinar, we will explore some of the more complex (and sometimes controversial) translation techniques that are part of the translator’s toolbox, such as cultural filtering, explicitness change, partial translation and coherence change.
-We will use authentic source texts and analyse examples in English, French, German, Spanish, Italian and Chinese.
+In this video, we explore some of the more complex (and sometimes controversial) translation techniques that are part of the translator’s toolbox, such as cultural filtering, explicitness change, partial translation and coherence change.
+We use authentic source texts and analyse examples in English, French, German, Spanish, Italian and Chinese.